 - The World Bank estimates that more than 1 trillion US dollars are taken as bribes every year worldwide.

 - The main factor of corruption is self-interest.

-How to celebrate
+How to take part

-When is International Anti-Corruption Day celebrated in 2022?
+When is International Anti-Corruption Day celebrated in 2023?

 International Anti-Corruption Day is observed on December 9 each year.